Retail chatbot: the 6 use cases worth automating first

 "You ask a simple question and get copy pasted responses that don't even address what you asked.
 Half the time it feels like you're arguing with a flowchart instead of a person.
 Eventually you either give up or reword the same question five times hoping it triggers a human."

 It gets worse when the bot is confidently wrong about an order.
 A shopper described an Amazon bot insisting a month-late package was "going to ship soon," then claiming it had already been delivered: "these stupid ass ai chat bots don't understand when something is wrong, they just see a status and assume my order is fine."
-That's the nightmare scenario for a retail brand, the bot reads a raw status field and parrots it instead of recognising something's off.
+That's the nightmare scenario for a retail brand, and it maps exactly to the WISMO row of the matrix: the bot read a raw status field and repeated it instead of noticing the tracking had gone stale.

 The data backs up how costly this is.
 Gartner found that only 14% of customer service issues get fully resolved in self-service, and when self-service fails, 45% of customers said the company simply didn't understand what they were trying to do.
 In retail the downstream cost is brutal: Zendesk's benchmark data shows 73% of consumers will switch to a competitor after multiple bad experiences, and most of them switch silently without ever complaining.
 A broken bot doesn't generate angry tickets, it generates quiet churn.
 If you want the full catalogue of ways this happens, we wrote up the common AI chatbot problems separately.